 The reviews of the scientific community show over the years an increasing use of microsurgery in the medical field.
-This innovative method, in fact, thanks to the use of particular robotic engineering tools, allows to perform complex operations with maximum precision thanks to minimal incisions and low invasiveness, which would be challenging with the use of traditional surgery.
+An innovative method, without a doubt.
+Thanks to the use of particular robotic engineering tools, it allows to perform complex interventions with the utmost precision thanks to minimal incisions and low invasiveness.
+Incisions that would be challenging with the use of traditional surgery.
 These are technologies that have often been the focus of positive opinions and reviews from major boot clinics.
-Among these stands out in Rome Villa Mafalda which, with its ophthalmological department AktiVision (here the AktiVision official site), has often shared in-depth articles focusing precisely on medical advances in this sense.
+Among these stands out in Rome Villa Mafalda which, with its AktiVision ophthalmological department (here the AktiVision official site), he has often shared in-depth articles focusing on medical advances in this sense.

 Applications of microsurgery in the eye field

 Microsurgery, in the ophthalmology field, has shown several advantages in the treatment of widespread pathologies such as myopia, cataracts and degeneration of the cornea and retina.
 This is confirmed by several studies as well as the reviews shared by the Villa Mafalda clinic.
 In any case, the positive feedback from patients is even more important, given the large number of citizens afflicted by this vision pathology.

 In fact, it is estimated that myopia, that is the reduction of vision from afar, is the most widespread defect and that in Italy alone it involves about 12 million people.
 Among other things, since it is a progressive disease, which in some cases lasts until old age, it forces you to repeatedly change the lenses and causes changes in the ocular structure that could degenerate up to blindness.